 Mistake 6: Lack of Government Compliance

 Good personnel record-keeping is essential for compliance and safeguarding against wrongful termination grievances.
 The paperwork generated during onboarding, such as the I-9s, should be current and easily accessible.
-Information regarding health and welfare-related benefits of the employees need to also be available for review.
+Information regarding employees’ health and welfare-related benefits also needs to be available for review.
 Notifications about any updates and changes must be communicated to all employees.